 Before starting, consider speaking with a BrokerLink broker.
 We can help guide you through the process and find the right insurance coverage at the best possible price by doing comparison shopping for you.

 Want to know how a BrokerLink insurance broker can help find you an affordable car insurance quote?
-Click here to get an instant quote.
+Check out our quote tool to get an instant quote.

 Step #1: Get a “Request for Vehicle Inspection” Form

 Before you can register or insure your vehicle in Alberta, your vehicle will need to pass an out-of-province vehicle inspection.